← September 30 • Home • October 6 →

 Strider and the four hobbits begin their second day of hiking through the Chetwood.
 They have been swerving to avoid pursuit, but now start taking paths that lead more directly east.

-They leave the Chetwood ‘On the third day out from Bree’, where their first day out from Bree was the day they departed, September 30th.
+They leave the Chetwood ‘On the third day out from Bree’.
+Counting September 30 as their first day out and October 1 as their second day out, this must mean they leave the Chetwood on October 2.

 Strider and the hobbits reach the edge of the Chetwood and walk out into the open country.
 The ground here is lower than in the Bree-land behind them, and is beginning to get boggy.